See into the SEI

 The SEI grows in two stages:

 Kinetics-limited stage: This is the initial formation stage where the SEI grows rapidly.
-The growth rate depends on how quickly electrolyte molecules react with electrons coming from the anode.
+The growth rate depends on how quickly electrolyte molecules react with electrons from the anode.

 What makes an ideal SEI?